woman talking to a doctor

 Examples of childhood epilepsy syndromes

 Children may have very few seizures and most become seizure-free by the age of 16.
-They may have focal motor aware seizures, which means they have movement involving their face or limbs without losing awareness.
+They may have focal preserved consciousness seizures, with observable manifestations (previously called focal motor aware seizures), which means they involve movement.
 They are often at night, and usually involve one side of the face and/or the muscles that involve speech and swallowing, causing gurgling or grunting noises, mouth movements, and dribbling.
 Speech can be temporarily affected and symptoms may develop into a tonic clonic seizure.
-ASMs may not be necessary but can be helpful if seizures are more frequent, or are mostly tonic clonic.
+ASMs may not be necessary, but can be helpful if seizures are more frequent, or are mostly tonic clonic.

 Childhood absence epilepsy (CAE)

-This syndrome starts between the ages of 4 and 10 and can affect up to 12% of children with epilepsy under 16.
+This syndrome usually starts between the ages of 4 and 10 and can affect up to 18% of school age children with epilepsy.
 Absence seizures happen frequently (up to 100 times a day) and are very brief, lasting only a few seconds.
-Because of this they often go unnoticed.
+Because of this, they often go unnoticed.

 Dravet syndrome

-Dravet syndrome is a rare and complex type of epilepsy that affects around one in every 15,000 people in the UK.
+Dravet syndrome is a rare and complex neurological condition that affects around one in every 15,000 babies born in the UK.
 Seizures usually begin in the first year of life, with additional characteristics emerging typically from the second year onwards.

 The seizures occur spontaneously and may often also be associated with a high temperature or a hot environment.